New Orleans Motorcycle Accident Lawyer

 Being involved in a motorcycle accident can be a traumatic event, where a rider can sustain significant injuries.
 If you’ve been injured in a motorcycle accident as a result of another driver’s negligence, you may be entitled to compensation to cover your injuries, any property damage, lost wages as well as any pain and suffering you may be experiencing.
 It is vital to contact an experienced New Orleans motorcycle accident injury attorney to review the details or your specific case and determine the best way to move forward and ensure that you are treated fairly and honestly by the insurance company, and all parties (including your lawyer) involved in your claim.

-If you’ve been injured, know the 18 mistakes that can damage your auto or motorcycle accident claim in Louisiana.
+If you’ve been injured, know the 18 mistakes that can damage your auto or motorcycle accident claim in New Orleans.
 Additionally, it’s important to be aware of the secrets that insurance adjuster won’t tell you about your claim.

 Who Is Legally Responsible (or Liable) for a Motorcycle Accident?

 Like most motor vehicle accident cases, motorcycle accident claims are almost always governed by the legal concept of negligence.
 Louisiana law employs a doctrine known as “comparative fault” in negligence cases.
 This means that liability will be spread to everyone who contributed to accident, in equal proportion to their proven fault.
 Where a motorcycle is concerned, a common example of comparative fault might be where the motorcycle’s headlamp, brake light, or tail light is out, especially if the accident happened at night.

 In addition, the state’s helmet law may play a large part in whether a motorcycle accident victim can recover damages for any head or neck injuries.
 Someone who has suffered such an injury in an accident on Louisiana roads, but was not wearing a helmet, may not be able to recover full damages for that injury, even if the driver of the other vehicle was at fault.